 Once the collection is complete, your baby’s cord blood and cord tissue stem cells will be transported to a lab for processing and storage.
 When researching cord blood banks, be sure to choose a facility accredited by the American Association of Blood Banks (AABB) for handling, processing and storing stem cells.

 Viacord is the only bank to receive AABB accreditation for processing and storing newborn stem cells from both cord blood and cord tissue.
 Accreditation validates the quality of banking services.
 To learn more about their special collection, processing and storage methods call 1-866-384-0476.

 How much does cord blood and cord tissue banking cost?

 There are usually two fees involved in cord blood and cord tissue banking.
 The first an initial fee that covers enrollment, collection, and storage for the first year.
 The second is an annual storage fee.
 The initial fee for some cord blood banks may vary depending on the length of storage.
 Many cord blood banks offer prepaid plans and payment plans.

 What if I choose to donate my baby’s cord blood and cord tissue stem cells?

 Donating your baby’s cord blood and cord tissue stem cells could make a life changing difference for another family in need.
 From cord blood foundations to non-profits and medical facilities, there are numerous locations that will collect, process, and use the stem cells from your baby’s cord blood and cord tissue to treat other people.
 As with any other donation, there is no cost to donate it.

 Click here to find a public cord blood donation site in your area.

-Where can I learn more about cord blood banking and arrange for cord blood banking services?
+Where can I get more information about cord blood and cord tissue banking services?

 Compiled using information from the following sources: